 The venue has a large, ground floor Yoga hall and rooms for guests.
 Upstairs is an additional small hall and a dining room with a wrap-around balcony, which caters delicious vegetarian/vegan food.
 Both halls have stunning, panoramic views of the Australian bush.
 Accommodation consists of 5 rooms with ensuite and 2 single beds, and 12 rooms with 3 or 4 single beds and shared facilities.
 In addition you can enjoy a variety of tranquil outdoor spaces, including sunny terraces, organic gardens and a beautiful amphitheatre, perfect for bonfires.
 Camping rates are also available.
 There are also some fantastic beaches and scenic sites close by!

 EARLY BIRD PRICES:

 To secure the early bird price, a non- refundable deposit of $770 will reserve you a place in the course and your preferred accomodation option.
-The remainder of the course fee is due by the 30th November 2019.
-Your registration will not be confirmed until full payment has been made and the Prague School fee of EU80 has been paid.
+The remainder of the course fee is due by the 30th November 2019, unless an alternate payment plan is made.
+Your registration will not be confirmed until the Prague School fee of EU80 has been paid.